 As a former legislation design specialist with the Tax Policy Division of the Ministry of Finance (Ontario), Bobby contributed to several high profile projects in tax administration, policy design, and the introduction of the HST in Ontario.

 Mr. Solhi was the recipient of numerous awards including the Honourable Paul I.B. and Mrs. Tevis Staniszewski Award, Gowlings LLP Prize in IP Law and Technology, and the Millennium Excellence Scholarship.

-Mr. Solhi is a regular writer and contributor to various tax law publications.
-Bobby is a featured Canadian tax law expert for LexisNexis’ Legal Practice Advisor publication, where he writes extensively and develops practical modules on tax law for lawyers involved in corporate and commercial transactions.
+Mr. Solhi is a regular contributor and board member to a number of industry leading publications.
+Bobby is a featured Canadian tax law expert for LexisNexis’ Legal Practice Advisor publication where he writes extensively and develops practical modules on tax law for lawyers involved in corporate and commercial transactions.